Importing Food into Japan: Restricted And Prohibited Items

-What are the food items that are restricted and prohibited to import in Japan?
+Food items that are restricted and prohibited to Import in Japan?

 Japan has restrictions on the import of meat and livestock products from certain countries due to concerns about mad cow disease and other diseases.
 These include beef, pork, and poultry products from countries such as the United States, Canada, and Australia.
 In addition, Japan restricts the import of dairy products from certain countries because of foot-and-mouth disease and other diseases.

 Japan prohibits the import of fresh (and pickled) fruits and vegetables from some countries as stated in the Plant Protection Law.
 For example, most fruits and vegetables from Europe, Africa, the Middle East, or South America can’t be imported into Japan with some exceptions.
 They allow selected countries in Asia to ship a variety of fruits and vegetables, except for papayas, mangoes, apples, pears, grapes, peaches, melons, tomatoes, eggplant, peppers, and potatoes.
 These examples might not apply to every country in that specific region.
 It’s best practice to consult an expert to determine if your food items are restricted or prohibited from import.

 Seafood caught using driftnets is also prohibited from being imported into Japan, due to concerns about overfishing and bycatch.
 Driftnets are large nets that are left to drift in the ocean and can trap and kill a wide variety of marine animals, such as dolphins and sea turtles.

 Japan has a zero-tolerance policy for GMOs in food.
 This includes products such as corn and soybeans that have been genetically modified to be resistant to pests and diseases.